 Community Environmental Advisory Commission

 To further enhance the city's environmental effort, a Community Environmental Advisory Commission (CEAC) has also been formed to provide assistance and advice to the city's efforts with its principal focus on sustainable development.
 This volunteer committee assists and advises the City on its environmental efforts with a strong focus on sustainability issues.
 The committee has up to 18 members including community members, representatives from environmental advocacy groups, technical environmental experts and representatives from industries or companies having a major impact on the environment.

-In 2016, CEAC will typically meet on the second Thursday of the month at 4:00 pm in room 132 of City Hall.
+In 2018, CEAC will typically meet on the first Wednesday of the month at 4:00 pm in room 132 of City Hall.
 CEAC meeting agendas and minutes are available online in PDF format.

 Energy Vision Advisory Committee

 Per the Clean Energy Partnership Agreement between the City of Minneapolis, Xcel Energy and CenterPoint Energy, the Energy Vision Advisory Committee (EVAC) will provide feedback to the Clean Energy Partnership Board to assist in pursuing the goals of the Clean Energy Partnership and Minneapolis Climate Action Plan.
 The advisory committee shall include representatives from critical communities within the City, such as, but not limited to business, neighborhoods, environmental justice, and technical experts.